YadeWira/columbo/README.md

 - [deft4j](https://github.com/NeRdTheNed/deft4j) v1.0.0-beta-17 (12-Nov-2023) by Ned Loynd.

-This project focuses on reverse-engineering the techniques used to save the last few bytes from PNG image files.
-This work is undertaken by binary analysis of the processed files, _without_ accessing the source code of other programs.
+This project focuses on reverse-engineering the techniques used to save the last few bytes from deflate streams.

 ## Acknowledgements